 engaging with the latest technology to develop skills in Global Competencies and encouraging our students to become life-long learners.

-Learning is contemporary and engages the students to be critical and creative problem solvers.
-Our school motto in ‘friendship and service’ is reflected and lived out in words and actions and we all thrive in a faith-filled community living out the mercy traditions and values of welcome, respect, compassion, stewardship, excellence, justice and service.
+Our school motto ‘Friendship and Service’ is reflected and lived out in words and actions as we thrive in a faith-filled community.
+We live out the Mercy traditions and values of welcome, respect, compassion, stewardship, excellence, justice and service.

 St Francis de Sales’ Catholic Primary School Woolooware has a rich history.
 In 1960, the church St Francis de Sales’ was built, and in 1963 it was converted into a school.

 The original church and grounds were converted into classrooms, a hall, playground spaces, staff and office areas.
 The Sisters of Mercy staffed and ran the new school at Woolooware.
 Sister Patricia Anderson, the first principal, is still a significant and special presence in the school today.
 The classrooms and facilities now reflect a revitalised, contemporary learning environment.

 The legacy and spirit of Saint Francis de Sales lives on in our school as a place where our students are encouraged to ‘not be anything but what you are and try to be that perfectly’.
 Our interest in the creative arts subjects and the support we give all our students, encouraging their uniqueness and to be the best person they can be, is a reflection of St Francis de Sales, our patron saint, and how he treated others when he was alive.